devicetree-org/devicetree-specification/source/devicenodes.rst

 Example
 ~~~~~~~

-See the following example of a device tree representation of two CPUs,
+See the following example of a devicetree representation of two CPUs,
 each with their own on-chip L2 and a shared L3.

 ::